bwestergard/machineryquestion/_posts/2018-07-02-davis-resume-proletariat.md

 a number of theses about this working class organized under thematic headings and elaborated upon at length.

-I\'ve excerpted the theses below.
+I\'ve excerpted these theses below.
 Here is how Davis sets the stage for
 them:

 > Although everyone agrees that proletarian agency is at the very core